LechevSpace/LechevSpace.github.io/src/Motto.md

-# Motto @ Lechev.space
+# Motto @ Lechev .space

 ## Why ❓
-# ℹ️ To save our planet 🌍 & excel technology 🧑‍🔬
+# To save our planet 🌍 & excel technology 🧑‍🔬 ❗

 ## How ❓
-# ℹ️ By starting a Space company 🚀
+# By an Opened Space 🚀 organization